 What happens to fat cells after you lose weight?

 It’s important to note that the carbon dioxide you’re breathing out when you’re running isn’t made up of the fat cells themselves.
 It may be a bit of a bummer to learn that the proper response to the question, “What happens to fat cells when you lose weight?” is not that you lose them but rather that they shrink in size.

-From the moment you were born, the number of fat cells in your body increase until you hit your 20s, at which point they plateau.
-When fat cells die, they're quickly replaced by more, so the number of fat cells in your body stays relatively even throughout the rest of your life.
+From the moment you were born, the number of fat cells in your body increases until you hit your 20s, at which point they plateau.
+When fat cells die, they’re quickly replaced by more, so the number of fat cells in your body stays relatively even throughout the rest of your life.
 As for how many fat cells a person has, that figure varies from person to person.
-You can't look at a person who is obese and a person who is skinny and say, "The overweight person has more fat cells in his or her body."
-It's what's inside those fat cells that determines what you see on the outside.
+You can’t look at someone who is obese and a person who is skinny and say, “The overweight person has more fat cells in his or her body.”
+It’s what’s inside those fat cells that determines what you see on the outside.

 The sad news here is that a person can never “lose” fat cells — they can only increase their fat cell count, according to Kirsty L. Spalding, PhD, a researcher at Karolinska Institutet in Sweden.
 This fact could explain the body’s urge to gain more weight after you lose it.
 (No, you’re not wrong in thinking that your body is essentially working to undo all the weight you just lost.)
 In order to maintain your weight loss, you need to continue to exercise and watch what you eat so that your fat cells stay small.

 We know we just told you that you can’t “lose” fat cells, but what we really meant is that you can’t lose them naturally.
 If you opt for a procedure like liposuction, then the answer to “What happens to fat cells after liposuction?” is that they’re well and truly gone.
 Your doctor will suck them out and dispose of the fat (or reinject it in another area of the body that needs plumping).